jmcd73/tgn-wms/README.md

 # Toggen WMS
-This is a project that I have been working on for a number of years and is used in a production environment.
+This is a project that I have been working on for a number of years.

+It was orginally coded for, and is still used in a production food manufacturing environment

 It uses open source components to provide simple pallet and label printing and product production and dispatch workflow

+This github release has largely been rewritten and improved

 ## Features
 * Product database for item data (GTIN13/14 barcode, weights, qauntity)